ellap4n/workshop-task-4/README.md

 ySky = mouseY/2 -200;
 ```
 This worked very well and the image moved successfully without revealing the canvas behind in any position.

+## Final Touches
+Finally I added some text as the 3rd user input is hidden, and the final result was quite similar to what I originally had in mind. =

+## Next Steps
+The next steps are of course to add more elements and detail. this workshop is definetly a bit more aesthetic focused than some others, so adding more user inputs could mean that people can use this website to 'create' their own little paradise.